-The residence at Harrington Lake (lac Mousseau) is the summer residence of the prime minister of Canada and an all-season retreat in Gatineau Park.
+The residence at Harrington Lake (Lac Mousseau), located in Gatineau Park, is the country residence of the prime minister of Canada.
 It offers the leaders of Canadian government a tranquil place to rest, reflect and confer in a secure, secluded and informal setting.
 The main house at Harrington Lake has a “recognized” federal heritage designation.
 The property is closed to the public.

 One Lake, Two Names

 The history of Harrington Lake has its origins in the 19th century era of settlement.
 Several families came to settle in the area, including the Harringtons and the Mousseau family.
 The lake eventually became known as “Harrington Lake” in English and “Lac Mousseau” in French.

 The Mousseau family had built a farm on the shores of the lake, which remained in the family for several decades.
 The harsh terrain of the Gatineau Hills was not well suited to farming, and the lumber industry soon replaced farming as the main economic activity.
 In the early 20th century, two Americans, W. A. Drum and W. L. Donnelly, built a sawmill at Harrington Lake to take advantage of the wealth of the region’s forests.

 In the 1920s, Cameron Macpherson Edwards, a member of an important lumbering family in Ottawa, inherited part of the property.
 He recognized the value of the land for recreation, as well as for lumber.
 He purchased more land around the lake, expanding his total holdings to some 1,200 hectares (3,000 acres).
 He also ordered the demolition of the mill buildings at Harrington Lake, and replaced them with the house that now serves as a country residence for Canada’s prime minister.
 The 16-room house was designed in the Colonial Revival style, very common in the 1920s, but with the addition of large fieldstone chimneys.